Skip to main content

 One of the pivotal studies in 1990 showed that if we stop HCQ in SLE patients, the disease comes back.

-Afterwards, many studies confirmed that HCQ substantially reduces disease activity, flare up and death in SLE.
+Afterwards, many studies confirmed that HCQ substantially reduces disease activity, flare-ups and death in SLE.

 Therefore, patients with SLE should not stop HCQ at any point unless advised by a rheumatologist.

-Atherosclerosis causes heart attack, stroke etc. Rheumatological diseases accelerate atherosclerosis and contribute to a higher heart attack and stroke burden in these populations.
+Atherosclerosis causes heart attacks, strokes, etc. Rheumatological diseases accelerate atherosclerosis and contribute to a higher heart attack and stroke burden in these populations.

-Reduced incidence of heart attack, stroke and death from all-cause is seen with hydroxychloroquine because of its multiple effects.
+Reduced incidence of heart attack, stroke and death from all causes is seen with hydroxychloroquine because of its multiple effects.

 HCQ lower the incidence of increased blood pressure and has a significant effect on insulin sensitivity, lipids, and reductions in fasting sugar.
 Some reports show an increase in HDL levels.